 The Secretary General is the Chief Executive of the association for a period of 2 years having already served as Vice-Secretary.

 The Vice-Secretary serves for 2 years in close collaboration with the Secretary General and will become the next Secretary General in term.

 The Treasurer has been elected by the EASL assembly as a non-voting member of the Governing Board for a second term of five years.
 All Governing Board members share responsibility for the society’s finances.

 EU Policy Councillor

 The EU Policy Councillor position was approved as a 5-year position during the General Assembly in Vienna, Austria, 17 April 2010.

 Prof. Maria ButiEASL EU Policy Councillor

-Prof. Maria Buti is EU Policy Councillor from January 2020.
-Professor of Medicine, Chief of the Internal Medicine and Hepatology Department at Hospital General Universitari Valle Hebron, Barcelona,.
+Prof. Maria Buti was appointed as EU Policy Councillor from January 2020.
+She is Professor of Medicine, Chief of the Internal Medicine and Hepatology Department at Hospital General Universitari Valle Hebron, Barcelona.

 There are 6 Scientific Committee members.
 All of them are elected by the EASL assembly for a period of 3 years.